-Vintage Flatware Patterns Identification & Value Guide (2023)
+Vintage Flatware Patterns: Identification & Valuation Guide

 Whether you are an avid collector or just an interior fanatic, you can’t deny the beauty of old flatware patterns.
 Embossed and etched, these are more like a play of motifs, something only old artisans could do!